Anomaly Detection (with AI) in Manufacturing

 - Interpretation of results generated by the algorithm can vary from person to person.

 Artificial Intelligence and Machine Learning based technological advancement has revolutionized the manufacturing industry.
-Organizations are leveraging these AI/ML-driven platforms to monitor and capture everything, from design to production to delivery, to find issues with their solutions that people might not even know exist.
+Also, organizations are leveraging these AI/ML-driven platforms to monitor and capture everything, from design to production to delivery, to find issues with their solutions that people might not even know exist.
 This technology has paved the way for new business opportunities with unlimited potential.

 While organizations are using the latest AI/ML methods, tracking trends, identifying opportunities and threats, the choice of automated anomaly detection software becomes extremely critical in gaining a competitive advantage.